dx-dtran/gpt2-vision/README.md

 1. The bat flew out of the ___.
 2. The player swung the bat at the ___.

-Would the embedding space near "bat" represent the animal or sports equipment?
+Would the embedding space near "bat" represent the animal or baseball equipment?

 ### Context-aware predictions